AML Audits: Make Auditors Your Friend Not Your Enemy

 • Risk assessment.
 As a key part of your compliance programme, auditors will want to review your risk assessment documents and see evidence of how it is used and put into practice.

-• Sounds simple but ensure you have the correct access to systems before the auditor arrives on your doorstep.
+• Access.
+Sounds simple but ensure you have the correct access to systems before the auditor arrives on your doorstep.
 Wasting time sorting out access when the auditor is already at your office will cost you money so make sure you’ve still got access to all the systems you use to store records, including GoAML for your suspicious activity, and prescribed transaction reporting.
+Also ensure relevant staff are available (including senior management) as the auditor may want to speak with them.

 If you are following procedure and have good record keeping processes your preparation shouldn’t be too arduous and it’s worth taking the time to get it done right, making sure your processes are up-to-date and reflect the current practices of your business.